gittyeric/gen-lock/README.md

 // After alarmTransaction completes, we're always back in party mode!
 ```

-Note the beauty of code scalability; as long as the priorities and resource guids are previously agreed upon, all of the processes can operate independently of one another.
+Note the beauty of code scalability; as long as the priorities and resource IDs are previously agreed upon, all of the processes can operate independently of one another.
 This allows for large scale systems, especially in JS.

 ### Example 2: Prioritized & Decentralized Queuing